Virtual appliance scenario

 High level steps

-To deploy this scenario, follow the high level steps below.
+To deploy this scenario, use the following high level steps.

-- If you want to deploy a VNet to mimic the on-premises network, provision the resources that are part of ONPREMRG.
+If you want to deploy a virtual network to mimic the on-premises network, deploy the resources that are part of ONPREMRG.

 Submit and view feedback for